Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 Businesses that are sole proprietorship cannot be granted funding under this call or be a participating party in projects that are applying for a grant in Formas’ calls.
 Companies that do not have a Swedish corporate identity number cannot receive funding in this call, but they can participate in-kind if applicable.

 The requirement for co-funding from projects seeking funding is at least 50% of the total project budget.
 Private companies and other organisations engaged in economic activity that want to apply for a grant from Formas are subject to state aid rules; see the section “State aid regulations for companies and other organisations engaged in economic activity”.

 At least two organisations must participate as project parties in the project, of which at least one must come from either a private business or the public sector.
 It is up to the project to put together the most suitable project team.
 This is part of the assessment criteria for Implementation and Project Organisation (see those criteria under “How does the assessment process work?”).

 State aid regulations for companies and other organisations engaged in economic activity

-Private companies and other organisations engaged in economic activity that receive a grant from Formas are subject to state aid regulations.
+Private companies and other organisations engaged in economic activity that want to apply for grants from Formas must follow specific regulations on state aid.
 The regulations are based on the principle of EU law, which states that aid to private enterprises normally distorts competition but that certain exemptions are allowed.
 Two bases for granting aid are applied in this call, the General Block Exemption Regulation EU 651/2014 and de minimis provisions from Regulation EU 1407/2013.

 The Formas website contains more information about the state aid regulations External link..